vargabalint92/data_opdg/README.md

-# data_opdg
+# Identification Methods for Ordinal Potential Differential Games
-Data Storage of the results for our research paper results
+The results of the two scenarios for the research work "Identification Methods for Ordinal Potential Differential Games" are available in this repository.